-8 Most Beautiful Towns in the World You’ve (Probably) Never Heard Of
+8 Beautiful Hidden Towns in the World You’ve (Probably) Never Heard Of

 While the pastel-colored houses built on a hillside spilling towards the sea might convince you otherwise, this is not the Amalfi Coast.
 Cudillero, on the Bay of Biscay, is one of Spain’s most beautiful fishing villages, centered around a tiny harbor bursting with seafood-centric restaurants and ship captains hoisting in their daily catch.
 Take in the scene from one of the hilltop viewpoints, then make your way down the sloping narrow streets, making sure to pass by the 13th-century Humilladero Chapel—the oldest building in town.

 Few travelers justify the 100 miles it takes to get from Budapest to Eger, but the historic town in northern Hungary is worth the journey.
 Its maze of narrow streets are abuzz with charming sidewalk cafés, wine shops selling the town’s signature red blend (Egri Bikavér, also known as "Bull's Blood"), and squares dominated by beautiful landmark buildings including the Baroque-era Minorite Church and the neoclassical Basilica.
 After hours spent climbing the many bastion terraces of 13th-century Eger Castle (which afford sweeping city views), soak your achey muscles in the city’s famous Turkish pools.

 RELATED: 9 Fairytale Towns in Europe